-The group was audited to a level of materiality for the financial statements as a whole of £64,500 (PY: £47,000), a benchmark calculated using 5% of the draft loss before tax of the group.
+The group was audited to a level of materiality for the financial statements as a whole of £79,900 (PY: £64,500), a benchmark calculated using 5% of the loss before tax of the group (PY: 5% of the loss before tax).
 We consider the loss before tax to be the most significant determinant of the group's financial position and performance used by shareholders and investors for the current period, with the significant balances in the period being the administrative expenditure and loss for the period.

-The performance materiality applied at the group level was £ 45,150 (PY: £32,900) and we have reported misstatements during our audit work above £3,225 (PY: £2,350), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
-The group performance materiality was set by us at 70% of materiality.
-This was deemed reasonable due to the relatively low level of transactions and simple nature of these transactions and also due to this being the second year we are performing the audit.
-Performance materiality was set so as to ensure sufficient coverage of the key balances.
+The performance materiality applied at the group level was £56,000 (PY: £45,150) and we have reported misstatements during our audit work above £3,995 (PY: £3,225), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+The group performance materiality was set by us at 70% of materiality (PY: 70% of materiality).
+This was deemed reasonable due to the relatively low level of transactions and simple nature of these transactions and also due to this being the third year we are performing the audit.
+Performance materiality was set to ensure sufficient coverage of the key balances.